 As I type this The Black Keys are in the midst of their tour of Canada, where they seem to get a lot more recognition than around here.
 They get invited to perform at Canadian awards shows, unlike here where they have to accept their Grammy’s during the pre-show.
 America is coming around though.
 Less frequently am I met with blank stares and well meaning corrections of, “Do you mean the Black Eyed Peas?” when I mention their name.
 However, with shows like the one I went to in Indianapolis on June 10th under their belts, they’re going to be household names before you can say “That’s not how you say Auerbach”.
 Then all the hipsters can hate them for selling out, which I won’t mind because the fewer faux fan douchebags that like them the better.

-A $5 skip the line pass … Continue reading
+A $5 skip the … Continue reading